Comments requested on draft front covers for pending novel…

-Josef Morais — modest stature, big mouth, survivalist — stocks his basement with emergency supplies to hunker down when catastrophe strikes.
-But when, instead, he’s confronted by Russian gangsters, possibly bent FBI agents, and lowlife thugs, he activates Plan B to disappear without a trace, leaving everything and everyone behind.
-Then he learns that he’s still not safe, even while living under a new name in a new place.
-Though he lacks the heft and skills of a trained fighter, he does possess an uncanny ability to win others’ trust.
-Now that skill is put to the test.
+Survivalist Jacob Morais stocks his basement so that he can hunker down in case of a disaster and subsequent collapse of public order.
+But you don’t get to choose your catastrophe.
+It turns out that the threat that he faces is personal, in the form of Russian gangsters, possibly corrupt FBI agents, and lowlife thugs.
+Jacob activates Plan B to disappear without a trace and start a new life under a new name.
+Then he learns that he’s still not safe.
+Though he lacks the lethal skills of a trained fighter, he does possess an uncanny ability to win others’ trust.
+Now, with his very survival at stake, that skill is put sorely to the test.

 Ripped from the pages of The Trail of Money…

 A villager in China takes revenge after losing his home to corrupt developers and officials.
 Where have we read this before?
 Answer… The Trail of Money.